 “We don’t have a certificate to say we went to a drama school but in this community, here we are recognised.
 People meet my daughter in the street and they say: ‘I wish I was like your mum and that group she’s in.
 Your mum is wonderful.
 I couldn’t go on the stage and express myself like that.
 Your mum and her group have got courage.’”

-The company is usually busy working on exciting projects, but they always find the time to gloriously pose for our unique 21st century Tea Dance posters...
+The company is usually busy working on exciting projects, like the new commission for Lewisham Borough of Culture, but they always find the time to gloriously pose for our unique 21st century Tea Dance posters...

 Discover the work of Glorious Age below